francoisdevlin/config-expressions/examples/README.md

 The goal of this document is to show both the _why_ as much as the _how_ to use configuration expressions.
 It starts by walking you through an example of a static, vanilla JSON file, and adds more an more features to add more an more power.
 At the end is a reference section on each expression

 # Learning by Example
-Let's start with a very basi example, using vanilla JSON
+Let's start with a very basic example, using vanilla JSON
 ## 001 vanilla json
 Vanilla JSON is a configuration format we are all used to using.
 There is a lot of pre-existing configuration written as vanilla JSON, so reading it directly made sense as a starting point for the tool.
 It is where you will start when trying to abstract out expressions from pre-existing files